4 Ways to Combat Test-Taking Anxiety

 4. Think positive thoughts

-Stay positive about what you’ve written even if the question is a bit confusing.
-For example, if you’re taking a math exam, remember to show all your working correctly and write out all the steps so you’re able to maximize your score.
-Putting down all your thoughts on the exam paper can help gain a lot of clarity.
+This doesn’t necessarily translate to believing all those proverbial exam quotes we often desperately look to for comfort.
+It’s more about altering your perception of test-taking.
+Don’t see the test as a giant hurdle that could hinder you, focus on doing your best and not worrying about the outcome.
+Stay positive about what you’ve written even if a question is a bit confusing.
+For example, if you’re taking a math exam, remember to show all your work correctly and write out all the steps so you’re able to maximize your score.
+Putting down all your thoughts on the exam paper can help a lot with clarity.
 Even if you’re unable to get the answer, just knowing that you have something substantial can give you the confidence to proceed to the next question.
-After completing the test, you should try not to think about it too much and work toward your next goal.

 Like what you’re reading?